shahanakattil/Sustainability-workshop/Instructions/Lab4:Insights-and-reporting.md

 Great job, you have helped Jessie successfully generate an emissions report.
 Emissions reports are useful for providing information in public disclosures.
 Microsoft Sustainability provides this information in a tabular format to allow you to adapt it to meet the rapidly changing regulatory requirements.
 There is a great opportunity for partners to assist in the generation of the disclosure documents by configuring an emissions report to export data in a consistent and familiar format for ingestion into a partner solution.
 This report can be used in conjunction with the activity report, which will be generated in the next task. **Please continue to the next task.**

-## Sustainability scorecards and goals
+## Task 5: Sustainability scorecards and goals

 Scorecards and Goals allow organizations to monitor progress against data-driven goals.
 They can help you curate sustainability metrics and track them against your company's key business objectives.
 After you’ve created a scorecard that includes some goals, you can periodically check on the scorecard’s progress and make required adjustments.